sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/handlers.md

    {{% notice note %}}
 **NOTE**: If the list includes more than one SHA, run `sensuctl asset list`.
 In the response, the Hash column contains the first seven characters for each asset build's SHA.
-Note the SHA for your build of the handler asset and match it against the SHAs listed in the `/var/cache/sensu/sensu-backend/` directory to find the correct handler asset SHA.
+Note the hash for your build of the handler asset and compare it with the SHAs listed in the `/var/cache/sensu/sensu-backend/` directory to find the correct handler asset SHA.
 {{% /notice %}}

 4. Navigate to the `bin` directory for the handler asset SHA.
-Replace `HANDLER_ASSET_SHA` with the SHA you identified in the previous step.
+Before you run the command below, replace `HANDLER_ASSET_SHA` with the SHA you identified in the previous step.
 {{< code shell >}}
 cd HANDLER_ASSET_SHA/bin
 {{< /code >}}

 5. Run the command to manually execute the handler.
-Before you run the command example below, replace the following text:
+Before you run the command below, replace the following text:
    - `ENTITY_NAME`: Replace with the entity name for the event you are using to troubleshoot.
    - `CHECK_NAME`: Replace with the check name for the event you are using to troubleshoot.
    - `HANDLER_COMMAND`: Replace with the `command` value for the handler you are troubleshooting.